 This course can be taken multiple times, allowing students to either explore new photography skill sets or refine their current knowledge and techniques.

-AP Studio is the pinnacle of the art experience at Prior Lake High School.
-Students will need to choose a concentrated focus in a medium of their choice: Drawing, painting, graphic design, photography or pottery.
+AP Studio a year-long advanced art class and is the pinnacle of the art experience at Prior Lake High School.
+Students will need to choose a concentrated focus in a medium of their choice: Drawing, painting, graphic design, photography, sculpture, or pottery.
 Students can choose to submit a portfolio of artwork to the College Board for potential college credit.
-Portfolios will be in the student’s choice of Drawing (which focuses on mark making and technique), 2-D Design (Which focuses on composition and design in a variety of media including graphics and photography), and 3-D Design (anything sculptural including pottery and all other 3-dimensional artwork.)
+Portfolios will be in the student’s choice of Drawing (which focuses on mark making and technique), 2-D Design (Which focuses on composition and design in a variety of media including painting, graphics, and photography), and 3-D Design (anything sculptural including pottery and all other 3-dimensional artwork.)
 Students will work on guided projects as well as conceptualizing their own ideas.
-Students will develop accomplished artwork that demonstrates a breadth of understanding and skill as well as a concentrated body of work developed around the artists’ own ideas and interest.
+Students will develop accomplished artwork that demonstrates an in-depth study of a chosen theme along with material and stylistic choices.
+Students will work toward refining their own creative process and will practice providing and responding to peer feedback with other advanced art students.

 This course can be taken multiple times, allowing students to either explore new skill sets or refine their current knowledge and techniques.